-The FBI’s Trump-Campaign Informant: What You Need to Know
+The FBI’s Trump Campaign Informant: What You Need to Know

 The New York Times and Washington Post are aware of his identity, but chose not to publish it.
 The Times said it made its decision because it “typically does not name informants to preserve their safety.”
 The Post reports that it received “warnings from U.S. intelligence officials that exposing him could endanger him or his contacts,” and that “the stakes are so high that the FBI has been working over the past two weeks to mitigate the potential damage if the source’s identity is revealed, according to several people familiar with the matter.”
 The Justice Department has strongly pushed back on revealing the informant’s identity, and Senator Mark Warner has called outing him “potentially illegal.”

-However, on Thursday, the Daily Caller reported that Papadopoulos and Page had met with Stefan Halper, a foreign policy scholar and author who has worked in the Nixon, Carter, and Reagan presidential administrations, and played a major role in a CIA spying operation involving the 1980 election.
+However, on Thursday, the Daily Caller reported that Page had met with Stefan Halper, a foreign policy scholar and author who has worked in the Nixon, Carter, and Reagan administrations, and played a major role in a CIA spying operation involving the 1980 election.
+That followed a March Daily Caller report on Papadopolous’s strange meetings with Halper.

-The abundance of details in the two Friday stories — that the informant is an American academic who lives in England, the timing and locations of his meetings with Page and Papadopoulos — made it easy to connect the dots and all but confirm Halper as the informant.
+The abundance of details in the Post and Times stories — that the informant is an American academic who lives in England, the timing and locations of his meetings with Page and Papadopoulos — made it easy to connect the dots and all but confirm Halper as the informant.

-Is what the informant did above board?
+Is what the informant did aboveboard?

 By all accounts, launching a counterintelligence investigation to ensure that campaign officials aren’t vulnerable to foreign influence and blackmail is standard operating procedure at the FBI, not a scandal.
 There is no indication that Halper went beyond this mandate, nor is there any sign that anyone at the FBI actually took steps to damage Trump’s campaign in the public eye by attempting to reveal the ongoing investigation to the public.